swiftlang/swift-evolution/proposals/0395-observability.md

 ## Location of API

-This API will be housed in a module that is part of the swift language but outside of the standard library.
+This API will be housed in a module that is part of the Swift language but outside of the standard library.
 To use this module `import Observation` must be used (and provisionally using the preview `import _Observation`).

 ## Future Directions